confio/poe-contracts/contracts/tg4-engagement/README.md

 `WithdrawFunds {receiver}` - withdraws funds previously assigned to sender of the message while funds distribution.
-Optional `receiver` field is an address where funds should be send, message sender by default.
+Optional `receiver` field is an address where funds should be sent, message sender by default.

 `DelegateWithdrawal{delegated}` - set `delegated` address to be allowed to withdraw funds assigned to `sender`.
 Only one address can be delegated for any